Literacy and Numeracy Test for Initial Teacher Education (LANTITE)

-In 2015 the Education Ministers of all States agreed that from 1 July 2016 a Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) will be introduced.
-This is to assist higher education providers, teacher employers and the general public to have increased confidence in the skills of graduating teachers.
+In 2015, Australia's Education Ministers agreed that, from 1 July 2016, a Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) would be introduced.
+This is to assist higher education providers, employers and the general public to have increased confidence in the literacy and numeracy skills of graduating teachers.

 The test will ensure that all new teachers have the high level of personal literacy and numeracy skills required to meet the demands of teaching.
-The Federal Government now states that from 1 July 2016 all initial teacher education students must sit and pass the test.
+The Federal Government requires that, from 1 July 2016, all initial teacher education students must sit and pass the test.

 All initial teacher education students enrolled in the School of Education at Southern Cross University must complete the LANTITE.
 This includes all students enrolled in Early Childhood, Primary and Secondary education courses.

 Students are advised to complete and pass the LANTITE as early as possible in their program.
-SCU recommends the test is completed prior to the first professional experience placement in Year 2.
-Students cannot proceed to their final professional experience placement without having successfully completed both components of LANTITE.
+Southern Cross University requires students to complete the test prior to their first professional experience placement.
+For students in an undergraduate prgram, that means Year 2, Session 2.
+In the Master of Teaching, it means Year 1, Session 2.
+Students cannot graduate without having successfully passed both components of LANTITE.